 An undergraduate student earning a semester grade point average (GPA) of 1.0 or lower will be placed on probation.
-If the student has two semesters in a row with a 1.0 GPA or lower, he/she will be dismissed from the College.
+If the student has two semesters in a row with a 1.0 GPA or lower, the student will be dismissed from the College.

 If an undergraduate student's career GPA falls below 2.0, the student will be placed on probation.
 The student will remain on probation until 12 additional credits are earned, at which time the career GPA must be 2.0 or higher.
-If the GPA is below 2.0, he/she will be dismissed from the College.
+If the students semester GPA falls below a 2.0 at any time during the completion of those 12 credits, the student will be dismissed from the College.

 Grade point averages are calculated at the end of each semester based on all grades and credits earned, including those transferred in.
 A student who is placed on academic probation may not take more than six (6) credits of course work for the semester (six credits during a 15-week semester or three credits during each 8- or 5-week term).